ammaarsaiyed/obsidian-notes/Philosophy/Misc/The Origin of Man.md

-Got it, I understand your point about not needing to focus too much on the possibility of radically new phenomena emerging, as the crux of the argument is about the plausibility of humans descending from a divinely created being (Adam) rather than evolving from other species.
-With that in mind, here's a tweaked version:

 The Islamic metaphysical doctrine of occasionalism posits that the laws of nature, though created by God, are not inherently causative or necessary, but rather contingent upon the continuous will and sustenance of the Divine.
 This understanding allows for the possibility of miracles—events that transcend the observed regularities of nature, thereby seeming to violate the laws as understood through empirical science.

 Secular rationalists ground their worldview in empirical observations and inductive reasoning.
 However, they must contend with the philosophical problem of induction, highlighted by David Hume.
 This problem challenges the justification for inferring universal, necessary laws from finite observations of correlations between phenomena.
 Repeated observation alone cannot logically necessitate a phenomenon's continued future occurrence.